tidepool-org/platform/docs/UpdatedData.md

 A `biphasic` bolus is a 2 parts bolus that is defined by the system.
 Below is the definition for this new type of bolus that leverages most of the fields from `normal` bolus.
 The subType associated to this type of bolus is `biphasic`.
 We add the following fields:
 - `eventId`: unique ID provided by the client that is used to link the 2 parts of the bolus.
+This field is mandatory.
 - part: `1 | 2`.
 It's either the first part or the second part of the bolus.
-We will see that the first part of the bolus has to contain additional mandatory fields.
+This field is mandatory.
 - `normal` and `expectedNormal` are similar to what is defined in `normal` bolus.
 - `linkedBolus` defined the second part of the bolus at the time the first part is created.
 It's an estimated bolus that may be modified by the system.
-This section is mandatory for any `"part":1` object.
+This section is optional.
   - `linkedBolus.normal`: the expected value for the second part of the biphasic bolus.
 The actual value is provided by the `"part":2` object.
   - `linkedBolus.duration`: the expected duration between the first and the second part of the biphasic bolus.
 The actual duration is provided by the `"part":2` object through the effective time of this second object.
 The duration structure is leveraged from structure already used in other objects such as physical activity.
 - `prescriptor`: same as above in `food`.
 This field is optional.